enzymes research paper

-In count one, facts established before court were that Nakamba falsely declared to the Customs Services at Nakonde that a motor vehicle, namely a Toyota RAV 4, imported a Royd Mundongo of Lusaka was in transit to Zimbabwe when in fact not there, defrauding the Republic of Zambia of revenue in the sum of K37,232.60.
+In count one, facts established before court were that Nakamba falsely declared to the Customs Services at Nakonde that a motor vehicle, namely a Toyota RAV 4, imported by a Royd Mundongo of Lusaka was in transit to Zimbabwe when in fact not thereby, defrauding the Republic of Zambia of revenue in the sum of K37,232.60.

-In count two, facts established before court were that she knowingly uttered to Mr Mundongo a forged payment receipt purporting that the same was issued the Zambia Revenue Authority when in fact not.
+In count two, facts established before court were that she knowingly uttered to Mr Mundongo a forged payment receipt purporting that the same was issued by the Zambia Revenue Authority when in fact not.

-And in count three, it was established that she uttered a forged invoice to a Stephen Sikaonga of Nakonde purporting that the same was issued Be Forward Limited of Japan in respect of the Toyota RAV 4 imported Royd Mundongo when in fact not.
+And in count three, it was established that she uttered a forged invoice to a Stephen Sikaonga of Nakonde purporting that the same was issued by Be Forward Limited of Japan in respect of the Toyota RAV 4 imported by Royd Mundongo when in fact not.

 In count one, Nakamba was sentenced to pay a fine amount of K5, 000 and was ordered to refund Mr Mundongo a total sum of K30, 100, an amount she received to pay taxes.

 In count two and three, Nakamba, in each count was sentenced to six (6) months simple imprisonment but that the sentences will run concurrently from the day of sentencing.

 The motor vehicle has also been seized and forfeited to the State.